Arlesey: Education

+Fairfield Park Lower School takes pupils from nursery to Year 4.
+Ickleford Primary School takes pupils from Reception to year 6.
+Both are within 5 miles of Arlesey.

 It is in the catchment zone for Samuel Whitbread Academy, which has an upper school and sixth form.

 Religious sites

 St Peter's Church in Church End was built in the 12th century by the monks of Waltham Abbey.
 Its tower is a Victorian replacement after the original tower collapsed.